Policy on Student Misconduct in Academic Studies

 - If the president cannot serve, or if the accused student is a member of the same class as the president, the president shall appoint a member of the Student Council to serve in his or her place.

-- If the Assistant or Associate Dean for Student Affairs cannot serve, the Dean shall appoint a member of the faculty to serve in his or her place.
+- If the Assistant or Associate Dean of Student Affairs cannot serve, the Dean shall appoint a member of the faculty to serve in his or her place.

 Go to: Policies and Requirements